 In this interview that originally aired in 1990 on the Headquarters radio program, you will hear Hank recall his days with The Monkees, including how he ended up with the songwriting credit for "No Time" and the high stakes sessions for Headquarters.

-In this mid-2000s interview with Michael Nesmith, he discusses Videoranch, the Wichita Train Whistle Sings album, the L.A. music scene in the late '60s, Penny Arkade, and much more with Monkees archivist Andrew Sandoval.
-Be sure to listen for some rare audio in the background.
+In this mid-2000s conversation with Monkees archivist Andrew Sandoval, Michael Nesmith discusses Videoranch, the Wichita Train Whistle Sings album, the L.A. music scene in the late '60s, Penny Arkade, and much more with Monkees archivist Andrew Sandoval.
+Be sure to listen for some rare audio in the background, too.
 (This podcast was once available on Monkees.com.)